 Independently of this process, risk-relevant data from standardized assessments between business managers and risk management are discussed and documented in monthly committee meetings.
-This process ensures a regular and standard flow of information whilst also enabling to respond directly to changes in risk parameters and market conditions.
+This process ensures a regular and standard flow of information while also making it possible to respond directly to changes in risk parameters and market conditions.